 - Other symptoms are slow bone development, improper immune function, slow cell growth, and infections etc.

-Best Sources of Vitamin A
+Best Sources of Vitamin A ( Know Vitamin A sources)

 We’ve already discussed, vitamin A naturally occurs in both animals and plants.